 Don't Forget Downstream Conversions

-Some of the biggest benefits are intangibles or delayed conversions.
-To truly track event ROI, event data needs to sync with systems of records, like CRM or POS systems, so that marketers can track and analyze downstream conversions.
+Meanwhile some of the biggest ROI from events are later conversions.
+To truly track event ROI, event data needs to sync with systems of records, like CRM or POS systems, so that marketers can track and analyze opportunities created and closed downstream.

-In Salesforce CRM, marketers need to setup Campaigns for every event and track the Influence of each event and meeting in closing the deal.
+In Salesforce CRM, marketers shouldsetup Campaigns for every event and track the Influence of each event and meeting in closing the deal.
 Calculating Influence isn't hard (Salesforce does it out-of-the-box), but you will need the data captured and categorized correctly.

 With all the event costs and benefits tracked, and the delayed conversions attributed correctly, event marketers know how to make the right decisions – based on true event ROI, not guesses.